 The default title is “Monthly Pulse Survey”.
 We recommend changing that, especially if you’re running multiple surveys.

 The Introduction is included in the notification.
 It’s a good way to let your employees know what you’re trying to learn.

 There are options highlighted in the above screenshot:

-The end date is optional, you can decide to run the survey to repeat with no determined time limit.
+- End Date: Optional, you can decide to run the survey to repeat with no determined time limit.